compulim/react-accent-color/README.md

 This could means, every time a prop on `MyButton` is changed, we will call `glamor.css()`.
 If the props are updated frequently, it could lead to performance hit.

-You can memoizer to call `css()` only when there are "meaningful" changes, i.e. changes that would lead to stylesheet update.
+You can use a memoizer to call `css()` only when there are "meaningful" changes, i.e. changes that would lead to stylesheet update.
 In the following example, `css()` will only be called when either `palette.accent` or `props.opacity` is changed.

-> For your convenience, we implemented a `n=1` memoizer.
+> For your convenience, you can use our simple `n=1` memoizer.

 ```jsx
 import { memoize } from 'react-accent-color';